-Swami Dayanand founded a Hindu reformation organization called Arya Samaj on April 10, 1875, in Mumbai and created ten of its principles that are very different from Hinduism but based on the Vedas.
+Swami Dayanand, an influencer of the freedom movement in India, founded a Hindu reformation organization called Arya Samaj.
+The Arya Scholors created ten of its principles that are very different from Hinduism but based on the Vedas.
 These principles aim to advance individuals and society through humankind’s physical, spiritual, and social betterment.

-The aim is not to find a new religion but to re-establish ancient Vedic teachings.
+The aim is not to find a new religion but to re-establish ancient Vedantic teachings.
 He desired true human development by accepting the Supreme truth and rejecting falsehood through analytical thinking.

 Teachings of Swami Dayananda Saraswati

 Swami Dayananda was considered the teacher of teachers due to his capability of both designing and teaching 7 residents in-depth Vedantic courses in India and the United Nations, each of them taking almost 3 years to complete.
 Some teachings of Swami Dayanada are:

 - Sanskar or rites are the foundation of human conduct; the deeper the rites are, the more unwavering man is on duty, religion, truth, and justice.